 Cycle detection is an easy algorithm according to Hacker Hank, but what if I ask you to create an algorithm to find a Ring Circuit in an Electrical Network?
-That would be a completely different scenario.
+That would be completely different.

 That's it, now that we understood that this silly algorithm could help us to solve real-world problems let's learn how to implement it.

-You could save each node and test if the current one is in this list of nodes, but it could be a highly memory consuming solution and we will keep away from it.
+An algorithm could save each node it came across and test if the current one exists in this list of nodes, but take care it could be a highly memory consuming solution, we will keep away from this solution.

 If you have the access to the Node implementation you can set a flag to mark those nodes which you've already visited, but the challenge related doesn't allow us to do it.